TatuArvela/magic/README.md

 [![License](https://img.shields.io/github/license/TatuArvela/Magic)](https://github.com/TatuArvela/Magic/blob/master/LICENSE)
 [![Created at Nitor](https://img.shields.io/badge/created%20at-Nitor-informational.svg)](https://nitor.com/)

 Magic is a tool for wrapping repeated command line tasks into simple scripts.

-* A set of commands is saved as a **spell**
+* A sequence of console commands is saved as a **spell**
 * Spells are written into the **spellbook** file (`~/.spellbook.json`)
 * Each spell can be called with one or several **magic words**
   e.g. `magic build-app` and `magic ba`
 * Spells can have **arguments** passed to them
   e.g. `magic say abra kadabra`
-* The execution time of spells is reported by default
+* Magic can report the execution time of spells, which may be useful for longer operations

 ## Installation

 Magic is designed for macOS and common Linux distributions using Bash or Zsh.
 Windows is not supported.

 Magic requires Python 3.9, and can be installed using pip:

 ```console
 python3 -m pip install tatuarvela-magic
 ```